-Eating and drinking, both for nutrition and pleasure, is a vital part of our lives.
-But having difficulty swallowing can make life difficult since it may limit what you can eat and drink, leading to frustration, stress and even embarrassment.
+Eating and drinking, for hydration, nutrition and pleasure, is a vital part of our life.
+Difficulty swallowing can limit what people can eat and drink, leading to frustration, stress and even health problems.

 What is dysphagia?

-Dysphagia is the medical term used to describe having difficulty swallowing.
-This includes problems with sucking, swallowing, drinking, chewing, eating, dribbling saliva, closing your lips, or when food or drink goes down the wrong way.
+Dysphagia is the medical term for difficulty in swallowing.
+This includes problems with sucking, swallowing, drinking, chewing, eating, dribbling saliva, closing lips, or when food or drink goes down the wrong way.

 Common causes include reflux and problems with the nervous system, muscles or structures of the head and neck.